- What is the purpose of the new rule?

 These changes mean that bicycle riders receive similar penalties as motor vehicle drivers receive for high risk behaviours.
 In deciding to better align this small number of penalties with those for other vehicle operators, we considered the road safety risk to all road users created by these unsafe behaviours.
 This includes the risk to the bicycle rider themselves (e.g. not wearing a helmet) and the risk to pedestrians (e.g. not stopping at pedestrian or children’s crossings).

 In some instances, there are even serious risks to drivers, who are unlikely to be injured in crashes with bicycle riders but could have to live with the stress and emotional impact of being in a serious or even fatal crash with a bicycle rider through no fault of their own (e.g. a rider does not stop at a red light.)

-Fines for other bicycle rider offences increased from $71 to $106.
+Fines for other bicycle rider offences increased from a level 1 fine (previously $71) to a level 2 fine, $110.
 In total, penalties have increased for 101 offences when committed by a bicycle rider in NSW.
 The penalties for some offences are slightly higher than in some other jurisdictions, but generally penalties in NSW remain lower than in comparable states, including Victoria.

 All current and new penalties attract a maximum court fine of $2200.

 The penalty levels for bicycle riders for road rules offences increased so that the fine levels better reflect the road safety risk they pose for bicycle riders and other road users.